technicole-t/JS-PairProgramming-Katas/README.md

 3. In your katas folder you will have filenames for each of the functions you need to implement in this sprint.

-4. You will also need to create a `katas.test.js` file where you can write the test cases for each function and require in the functions that you will need to test.
+4. You will also need to create a `<your-function-name-here>.test.js` file inside the katas directory where you can write the test cases for each function and require in the functions that you need to test.

 5. Run `npm test` to run every test.
 Whenever you get one done, swap your pair roles!